Top

 • License suspension for up to three years (if a 2nd DUI within 5 years)

-• The Judge has discretion to grant a limited permit that would allow a driver to apply for an Ignition Interlock Device permit after a 120-day hard suspension through the Georgia Department of Drivers Services, provided that proof is shown that the driver has completed the DUI Risk Reduction Program, completed a clinical evaluation and enrolled in a substance abuse treatment program approved by the Georgia Department of Human Services or is enrolled in a DUI/Drug Court Program, and proof that the driver has installed an ignition interlock device in any vehicle that he or she may be operating.
+• The Judge has the discretion to grant a limited permit that would allow a driver to apply for an Ignition Interlock Device permit after a 120-day hard suspension through the Georgia Department of Drivers Services, provided that proof is shown that the driver has completed the DUI Risk Reduction Program completed a clinical evaluation and enrolled in a substance abuse treatment program approved by the Georgia Department of Human Services or is enrolled in a DUI/Drug Court Program, and proof that the driver has installed an ignition interlock device in any vehicle that he or she may be operating.

 3rd DUI (two prior convictions) in 10 years – Misdemeanor